symfony/symfony-docs/quick_tour/the_view.rst

     <img src="{{ asset('images/logo.png') }}" />

 The ``asset()`` function looks for the web assets inside the ``public/`` directory.
-If you store them in another directory, read :doc:`this article </frontend/assetic/asset_management>` to learn how to manage web assets.

 Using the ``asset()`` function, your application is more portable.
 The reason is that you can move the application root directory anywhere under your web root directory without changing anything in your template's code.